BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/go_ez/index.md

 > ```

 GO binaries are often made of a bunch of functions, and it's sometimes quite hard to have a clear view in this mess.
 Fortunately, the binary is not stripped, so we opened it in GDB and started the analysis.
-The command `info func` returned a serie of routines, hence we reduced it by applying a filter:
+The command `info func` returned a series of routines, hence we reduced it by applying a filter:

 > ```
 >gdb-peda$ info func main